XinJingHao/xinjinghao.github.io/_includes/about/en.md

 I love motocycle and adventure.
 I've solo motorcycle toured 8000 Km+.
-The most unforgettable cycling trip was from Chongqing back to Shanghai starting on 2022/08/20, right after the pandemic ended.
+[The most unforgettable cycling trip][9] was from Chongqing back to Shanghai starting on 2022/08/20, right after the pandemic ended.
 It was my first motorcycle tour, and I felt like a little bird~